v-sukt/extract-pdf-notes/README.md

     * It will also print name of the image file as a part of output text and will create a PNG file for any Geometric annotations

-        This can be useful to extact image files from the pdf
+        This can be useful to extract image files from the pdf

         NOTE: Current resolution is 150p.
 If you want to change it change the variable `resolution` in `extract_pdf_notes.py` file)